cloudlinux/cloudlinux-doc/docs/limits/README.md

 ### How to limit outgoing network traffic

-All outgoing IP packets generated inside LVE container and marked with LVE identifier.
+All outgoing IP packets generated inside LVE container are marked with LVE identifier.
 Traffic control utility tc from iproute2 package uses this marker to set required bandwidth.

 :::tip Note
 CloudLinux doesn’t limit the network traffic itself, it only marks IP packets with specific LVE id.